 The default search on Library Search only lists articles that we have online access to.
 To search beyond this, select 'Expand my results' from the search results page.
 This will show additional articles which may be available in print in the library, or can be obtained via the inter-library loan service.

-This section provides help with advanced search techniques for finding books, articles and other information sources.
-It is aimed at final year undergraduate students, but other students may find it useful too.
+This section provides help with search techniques for finding books, articles and other information sources.

 Online reading lists